Firestark/project/docs/topics/business logic/agreements.md

 }
 ```

-> Example 3

-Example 3 shows a somewhat more complex example.
-It models a goal manager as an abstract class.
+> This example models a goal manager as an abstract class.
 In this case an abstract class is used because the functionality for `isOverdue, isCompleted and isDraft` are business logic.
 Also note that this agreement uses another agreement: The `task\manager`.
 The implementation layer is responsible for implementing the abstract methods in the class and talking to a persistence mechanism (database, flat-file).